codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 description: ""
 group: getting-started
 ---
 We have collected a few of the common questions on the Codefresh Software Development Platform (CSDP).

-Navigate to our [classic FAQ](https://codefresh.io/docs/docs/getting-started/faq/){:target="\_blank"} for questions that are not specific for CAP
+For questions not specific to CSDP, navigate to our [FAQs for Codefresh Classic](https://codefresh.io/docs/docs/getting-started/faq/){:target="\_blank"}.

 **Q. What is the Codefresh Software Development Platform (CSDP)?**